graalvm/workshops/native-image/what-the-dickens/README.md

 faster than the Java application.
 You then containerised the native executable.

 Finally, we looked at how we can build a mostly-statically linked native executable with Native Image.
-These can be packaged in smaller containers, such as Distroless and these let us shrink the size of the container Image even further.
+These can be packaged in smaller containers, such as Distroless and these let us shrink the size of the container image even further.

 ### Learn More

-- Watch a presentation by the Native Image architect Christian Wimmer [GraalVM Native Image: Large-scale static analysis for Java](https://www.youtube.com/embed/rLP-8q3Cb8M)
+- Watch a presentation by Native Image architect Christian Wimmer [GraalVM Native Image: Large-scale static analysis for Java](https://www.youtube.com/embed/rLP-8q3Cb8M)
 - [GraalVM Native Image reference documentation](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/)